Antipurity/sensor-network/docs/ROADMAP.md

             - ✓ `Random` feedback.
 For debugging.
             - ⋯ Write to `indexedDB`, with visualization (`options()`?) allowing saving it all to a file.
                 - TODO: Write a database!
 Doing a Rust backend for this would take too long, and the data format seems very simple since we probably don't care about splitting data into experiences anymore: just write everything all the time (and let compression sort things out), into chunks of 64KB, with an integer count of cells in each chunk.
                 - TODO: Also, have the time-transform, so that we can start collecting reasonable data immediately.
-(And maybe the FPS limiter.)
             - ⋯ If extension is present, write to background page. (`chrome.runtime.sendMessage` seems to be exposed to pages for some reason, but only in Chrome.
 Elsewhere, have to communicate via DOM events with a content script that does the actual message-sending.)
             - ✓ Write to Internet.
                 - ✓ `bytesPerValue=0`: transmit in f32 or u8 or u16.